Caples Lake: History

 The Washoe people occupied the area before the gold rush attracted many new settlers.
 The Washoe people referred to Caples Lake as Twin Lakes because the area was historically an open meadow with two shallow lakes that they were able to fish, hunt, and forage around.
 The next person to occupy the area was Dr. James Caples, who passed by the lake in 1849 on his trek to the gold country.
 He later returned and bought the area that is now Caples Lake to raise cattle and set up a trading post for travelers that was around for thirty years.
 The way-station could only be opened up during the summer months due to its high elevation but it still served as a very important stop for 49ers, which is why the lake was named after Dr. Caples.
 Caples Dam was originally constructed in 1922 by damming up Caples Creek.
 After the gold rush ended, the way-station transitioned into a resort for travelers.
 A man named Ray Koenig was the first to construct a resort in 1948, however, he owned it before California State Route 88 was built, so he had to ski all the way from California State Route 50 to set up the resort each year.
 Since Koenig, there have been several owners of the resort who made improvements to the lodging and dam and tried to keep it running during the winter.
-The opening of Kirkwood Ski Resort in 1972 allowed California State Route 88 to remain open as a winter travel route, making it easier for the resort to remain open year-round.
+The opening of Kirkwood Mountain Resort in 1972 allowed California State Route 88 to remain open as a winter travel route, making it easier for the resort to remain open year-round.
 The Caples Lake resort is currently owned by the Voss family, who keep it open during the winter months.